Skip to content

 Tax and subsidy logic

 Zug offers the lowest tax rates in Switzerland, making the full deduction of PV investments as property maintenance particularly effective.
 The net effect of the tax deduction in Zug is one of the highest nationwide.
 Solar obligation since 1.1.2023: All replacement new buildings min.
 10 W/m² energy reference area, max 30 kW.
-HEIV subsidy available.
-WWZ tariff reduction 12% in 2024 to 12.50 Rp./kWh.
+No cantonal PV top-up; the federal one-time payment via Pronovo and the full tax deduction are decisive.
+WWZ remunerates at the BFE reference market price (quarterly) plus an HKN bonus.

 Permits and energy law